ROSEN, RESPECTED INVESTOR COUNSEL, Encourages Akebia Therapeutics, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action - AKBA

-New York, New York--(Newsfile Corp. - March 18, 2022) - WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Akebia Therapeutics, Inc. AKBA between June 28, 2018 and September 2, 2020, inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than May 13, 2022.
+New York, New York--(Newsfile Corp. - March 28, 2022) - WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Akebia Therapeutics, Inc. AKBA between June 28, 2018 and September 2, 2020, inclusive (the "Class Period"), of the important May 13, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased Akebia securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.